glpzzz/glpzzz.github.io/_posts/2023-09-29-updating-my-website-with-htmx.md

 ---
 title: "Updating my website with htmx"
 date: 2023-09-29
-description: "How do I apply a very simple enhancement to my website using the boost feature of htmx?"
+description: "How do I applied a very simple enhancement to my website using the boost feature of htmx?"
 image: https://htmx.org/img/memes/bellcurve2.png
 ---